maybleMyers/pusa/README.md

 - ✅ Training dataset

 ### TODO List
-- 🔄 Frame interpolation inference code
-- 🔄 Video transition generation code
-- 🔄 Seamless loop generation code
-- 🔄 Extended video generation code
+- 🔄 Inference scripts for start & end frames, video transition, video extension, and more ...
+- 🔄 Release more advanced versions with SOTA models like Wan 2.1 and Hunyuan Video
-- 🔄 Advanced configuration options
+- 🔄 Release Paper
-- 🔄 Novel diffusion sampling algorithms, editing methods, and more...
+- 🔄 ....

 ## Related Work